 Statistics Definitions > What is a Scale Parameter?

-Scale parameters played an important role in the development of probability and statistics.
+A scale parameter stretches or squeezes a graph.
 They are used with location parameters to determine the shape and location of a distribution.
-A scale parameter stretches or squeezes a graph.

 Scale Parameter’s Effect on Graphs